m

 We’ve distilled everything you need to know: the best regions and when to visit them, how to choose and interrogate a venue, what the legal process actually involves, what it costs at different scales, and how to create a guest experience that makes the journey worth every mile.
 Whether you’re planning an intimate elopement on the Amalfi Coast or a multi-day Indian wedding in a Puglia masseria, this is your starting point.

-The Backdrops Are Genuinely Unmatched
+The Backdrops Are Genuinely Unmatched for destination weddings in italy

 Italy’s landscape diversity is extraordinary.
 Within the same country, you can choose between the lakeside drama of Como and Maggiore, the rolling patchwork of the Tuscan hills, the volcanic rawness of Sicily, the baroque splendour of Puglia’s whitewashed masserie, the clifftop villages of the Amalfi Coast, the alpine grandeur of the Dolomites, and the watery magic of Venice.
 No other European country offers this range — and in every case, the scenery is effortlessly, unapologetically beautiful.